top of page

 Urgent: Dangerous ADU Density Plans

-3 HOMES/Lot!
 The YIMBY movement sponsored by the National Association of Realtors in Austin (and nationally) has been doing this for the last several years and property values have plummeted as both the Single Family Units (Houses) and Multi-family Units (Apartments) markets are crashing.
 Most importantly, our EVACUATION TIMES on most of the westside are already 8.5 hours in best case, blue sky conditions.
 This will effectively triple the population.
 Watch the trailer for the Subdivide and Conquer documentary about what happened in Austin.
 The filmmaker was threatened with legal action for this documentary (from the powerful forces promoting this insanity).
 We have reached out to the producers and see if we can get a copy of it, but the trailer does a good job capturing the problem.

-Do you want your neighbor to build two (2) more homes on their property right next to yours?
+Do you want your neighbors to build two (2) more homes on their property right next to yours?
 Do you want both neighbors on either side of you to build a combined four (4) new homes next to your property?
 And, each new home possibly being taller and bigger than your neighbor’s current residence?

 Imagine four (4) new homes on each side of you: